 Responsibility - Students who receive written notification from a faculty member that the information provided in his or her course is the faculty member's intellectual property shall not distribute, use for commercial purpose, or create derivative works of the intellectual property without obtaining the express permission of the faculty member.
-Students shall not assume permission absent written notification from a faculty member.
+Students shall not assume permission in the absense of written notification from a faculty member.
 Students shall also respect and treat in similar manner the intellectual property of other students.